eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ePBS.md

 **Economic Bound to Security in Eigenlayer**

- In principle, if the value at stake in activities or assets secured by Eigenlayer exceeds the value of staked ETH, the economic incentives could potentially misalign, leading to concerns about the sufficiency of security provided [^11].
+ In principle, if the value at stake in activities or assets secured by Eigenlayer exceeds the value of staked ETH in Ethereum, the economic incentives could potentially misalign, leading to concerns about the sufficiency of security provided [^11].

 In a broader Ethereum ecosystem context, PEPC and Eigenlayer could be seen as complementary, with Eigenlayer expanding Ethereum's security and utility beyond its core protocol and PEPC enhancing the efficiency and flexibility within the core protocol itself.
 Implementing both could lead to a scenario where Ethereum not only becomes more efficient and adaptable in handling transactions and block construction but also extends its security guarantees to a broader range of decentralized applications and services.